 Manchester City F.C.

-In contrast to some other clubs, City’s nicknames seem a bit more, well, ordinary: or perhaps the Citizens is a nod to the Sky Blues’ nearby noisy neighbours and underscores their belief that people from Manchester support City whilst people from outside Manchester support United!
+In contrast to some other clubs, City’s nicknames seem a bit more, well, ordinary: or perhaps the Citizens is a nod to the Sky Blues’ nearby noisy neighbors and underscores their belief that people from Manchester support City while people from outside Manchester support United!

 Manchester United F.C.

-England’s most famous club actually stole their nickname from nearby neighbours Salford Rugby League Club.
-Celebrated manager Matt Busby was behind the decision, back in the 1950’s.
-Prior to that, United were known as the Heathens, in memory of their original name, Newton Heath.
+England’s most famous club actually stole its nickname from nearby neighbors, Salford Rugby League Club.
+Celebrated manager Matt Busby was behind the decision back in the 1950s.
+Before that, United was known as the Heathens, in memory of their original name, Newton Heath.